vicres/academic-kickstart/content/en/authors/admin/_index.md

 ---

-Thanks for stopping by.
 I obtained my PhD at the University of Wyoming and I am a professor of  Forestry.
 I've written a book about [Plant-Fire Interactions](https://www.rescodedios.com/publication/rescode-dios-2020/), over 100 [scientific papers ](https://www.rescodedios.com/publication/) and, according to the Stanford ranking, I am a highly cited scientist in the field of biology.